Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 • Suggested Pairings: FiiO K5 Pro.

-The DT880 is just about the most neutral out of the entire bunch; even more so than an HD600.
+The DT880 is just about the most neutral out of the entire bunch; arguably even more so than an HD600.

 David Mahler out of Brooklyn, NY gave only 4 headphones an A+ value rating back in 2012, and both the DT880 and HD600 comprised 2 out of the 4.

 The other 2 are the AD900 and HE-500.
+I can understand why.

-The 880’s bass has plenty of extension and digs down fairly deep; something you’re not going to get with a lot of headphones in this price range or otherwise that tend to boost the mid-bass at the expense of the sub-bass.
+The 880’s bass has plenty of extension and digs down fairly deep, which is something you’re not going to get with a lot of headphones in this price range—or many at all.

 What you won’t like